Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach

 \section{Acknowledgments}

+We thank the anonymous reviewers for their valuable comments and suggestions that helped improve this work.
 J. L. acknowledges support from the National Natural Science Foundation of China (Grant No. 12205179), the Shanghai Pujiang Program (Grant No. 22PJ1403900) and start-up funding of Shanghai University.
 J.-H. Jiang acknowledges support from the National Natural Science Foundation of China (Grant No. 12125504) and the ``Hundred Talents Program'' of the Chinese Academy of Sciences.